Brewer219/ticket-lifecycle/README.md

-> [!NOTE]
-> Examine that Sam no longer has access to the original ticket, because of how our permissions are configured.
+>[!NOTE]: Examine that Sam no longer has access to the original ticket, because of how our permissions are configured.